Updated on December 19, 2024

 The Main Reasons to Choose OpenLDAP

 Many organizations opt for OpenLDAP for flexibility and cost savings.
 OpenLDAP is highly configurable for skilled engineers, making it a better choice for organizations with niche or nuanced needs.
+However, doing so raises administrative overhead and transition costs.

 Additionally, it’s compatible with nearly every platform or OS, while AD works best with Windows devices.
 Organizations that use or plan to use Mac, Linux, or other systems often choose OpenLDAP.
-Those with legacy applications or those that are based on Linux will often also choose OpenLDAP.
+SMEs with legacy applications or those that are based on Linux will often also choose OpenLDAP.

 The Main Reasons to Choose Active Directory